OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

         - compile reports and artifacts (.rpt, .sof, etc) are stored in <work_dir>/syn/<OFS_PROJECT>/<OFS_FIM>/<OFS_BOARD>/syn_top/output_files

         - There is a log file created in ofs-d5005 directory.
-        - [-p]  Optional switch for creating a relocatable <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> build tree supporting the creation of a <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span>-able AFU workload.
+        - [-p]  Optional switch for creating a relocatable PR  build tree supporting the creation of a PR -able AFU workload.
-        The "-p" switch invokes generate_pr_release.sh at the end of the FIM build and writes the <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> build tree to the top of the working directory.
+        The "-p" switch invokes generate_pr_release.sh at the end of the FIM build and writes the PR  build tree to the top of the working directory.
 More information on this option is provided below.
 ```
-In the following example, you will build the provided example design using a flat, non-<span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> build flow.
+In the following example, you will build the provided example design using a flat, non-PR  build flow.
 If you use the -p, you could avoid the section.

 #### 2.1.2.2.1.
 Relocatable PR Directory Tree.